Fess Parker: Awards

 Fess Parker was nominated for best new personality Emmy in 1954, but lost to George Gobel.
 He was never nominated again, nor was his show Daniel Boone.

 In 1991, he was named a Disney Legend.

 In 2003, Parker received the Texas Cultural Trust's "Texas Medal of Arts Award", established only the year before.

 For his work with Disney, Parker was honored in December 2004 with his own tribute window on a façade in the Frontierland section of Disneyland.

 Business and politics

 Parker became interested in opening a Davy Crockett-themed amusement park.
 In the late 1960s, he optioned land in northern Kentucky at the intersection of Interstates 71 and 75, with the intention of building Frontier Worlds.
-However, when the Taft Broadcasting Company of Cincinnati, Ohio, began building Kings Island Amusement Park in nearby Mason, Ohio, less than a 2-hour drive from Parker's site, financing for Parker's venture dried up.
+However, when the Taft Broadcasting Company of Cincinnati, Ohio, began building Kings Island in nearby Mason, Ohio, less than a 2-hour drive from Parker's site, financing for Parker's venture dried up.
+Plans for the Frontier World park were eventually revitalized in Santa Clara, California and developed into California's Great America.